-HIS494 Advanced Seminar: Medieval and Early Modern History (2 or 4)- Reading and research on special topics of medieval and early modern history.
+HIS494 Advanced Seminar: Medieval and Early Modern History (2 or 4)-

+Reading and research on special topics of medieval and early modern history.
 Topics vary; check with instructor.
 Topics include: "Augustine's World," "Desert Spirituality," "Medieval Celts," "Art and Spirituality in Late Antiquity and the Middle Ages," and "Jews in the Medieval World."
 Repeatable with different topic.

 HIS495, 496 Advanced Seminar: Ancient History (2 or 4)-Reading and research on special topics in ancient history.
 Two of these two-credit courses meet requirement for senior research and writing project.
 Repeatable with different topic.
 Topics alternate.
-Topics 2008-09: "Science, Technology and Medicine in the Ancient World"; "Military History of the Ancient World."
+Topics 2009-10: History of Science, Technology and Medicine in the Ancient World; Military History, Strategy, Leadership and Cost in the Ancient World.